What is Cremation?

 - Placing a small numbered metal disk (or ceramic disk) on the floor of the cremation chamber prior to the cremation.
 This disk will accompany the remains completely through the cremation process: during the cremation itself and finally, when the bone fragments are processed before they're placed in a temporary container of an urn chosen by the family.
 [Note: If you scatter the cremated remains or you place the cremated remains in an urn yourself, do not be alarmed if you see this metal disk.]

-- In lieu of a metal or ceramic disk, an index card containing the name of the decedent along with a unique number, is affixed to the side of the cremation chamber during the cremation.
+- In addition to a metal or ceramic disk, an index card containing the name of the decedent along with a unique number, is often affixed to the side of the cremation chamber during the cremation.

 The unique number that is on the disk (or index card) will be typed on the label that's affixed to the temporary storage container and it will also be included on the cremation certificate that's prepared by the crematory after the cremation process.